Short URL for this page:

 Between Dauphin Island and the mainland to the westward was another channel, called Grant's Pass, through which vessels of light draft might pass.
 This was commanded by an earthwork, known as Fort Powell, mounting four heavy rifles and two Columbiads, which was erected on a sand hummock, called Tower Island, at the entrance to the Pass.
 There were also obstructions of piles in the shoal water on both sides of the channel.
 All of these forts, obstructions, and torpedoes were provided by the Confederate Army, and were under its control, though Buchanan was often in consultation with the Confederate generals and wrote in his reports in highest appreciation of their hearty cooperation with him in all respects.

 Farragut had wished to make Mobile the next point of attack after his capture of New Orleans in April, 1862; but he failed to convince the Navy Department of the wisdom of this strategy, and it was not until nearly two years later that the attempt was to be made.
 Meanwhile the entire Mississippi river fell into the hands of the Federals, and the only important Confederate ports left on the Gulf and Atlantic were Wilmington, North Carolina, Charleston, and Mobile.
 The last had become, after the fall of New Orleans, the principal port for the shipment of cotton and it was extremely important to keep it open.
-On land, Tennessee had been completely p222 overrun by Union armies, and Vicksburg had been captured on July 4, 1863; while almost at the same time Indicates a West Point graduate and gives his Class.Lee had been turned back at Gettysburg, and early the following year Indicates a West Point graduate and gives his Class.Grant had begun his bloody but stubborn advance toward Richmond.
+On land, Tennessee had been completely p222 overrun by Union armies, and Vicksburg had been captured on July 4, 1863; while almost at the same time Indicates a West Point graduate, Class of 1829: a link to his biographical entry in Cullum's Register.Lee had been turned back at Gettysburg, and early the following year Indicates a West Point graduate, Class of 1843: a link to his biographical entry in Cullum's Register.Grant had begun his bloody but stubborn advance toward Richmond.
 The tide had at last definitely turned against the Confederacy.

 Although the blockading squadron in the Gulf received a great deal of information through spies and deserters as to Buchanan's preparations at Mobile, yet they were considerably mystified and in general were given a rather exaggerated opinion as to the strength of his ironclads and their preparedness for action.
 "I shall continue to blockade the port of Mobile", wrote4 Farragut, "but as to Buchanan's preparations, I have not been able to fathom them".